Fire and rescue services

 There's an ongoing threat of terrorism in Europe.

-If there's an attack, leave the area as soon as it's safe.
-Avoid the affected area in case of secondary attacks.
+If there's an attack, leave the area as soon as it's safe to do so.

 Terrorism is a threat worldwide.